 - Three faculty representatives appointed by the Faculty Senate, with one representative from each school;

-- Two student representatives appointed by the Student Senate, with at least one representative from the junior class;
+- Two student representatives appointed by the Student Senate.
+One must be a senior and one a junior;

 - The Associate Vice President of Philanthropy (or his or her nominee); and